Multivariate Garch with dynamic beta: Estimation and results for S P stocks

-In this section we describe the maximum likelihood estimation with data of daily returns of 356 stocks from the S\&P market in the years 1995-2013.
+In this section we describe the maximum likelihood estimation with data of daily returns of 356 stocks that were constituents of the S\&P index for the years 1995-2013.
 For our analysis we use data from Thompson Reuters on the closing price of stocks which were continuously traded with sufficient volume throughout the sample period and had a meaningful market capitalization.\footnote{We excluded stocks which price did not change for more then 8 \% of the trading days, or which were exempt from trading or for which no trading was recorded for more than 10 days in a row.
 We manually deleted 15 stocks which price movements at some point showed similarities to penny stocks and/or which market capitalization was very low.}